ROZALIYA0206/whitepaper/README.md

 will use (still undecided, lets call it T), we will need the values w(t) at all of those 10 times `t\_1 .. t\_10` .

+# Preventing Scammer

+Traders will inevitably try to game the system and so the algorithm needs various protections against that.
+For instance, there will be a minimum amount of trades and miniumum amount of time that a user needs to be in the system, to assign a rank.
+Otherwise, brand new "spam accounts" with one profitable trade will be ranked too highly by the system.

 # License

 To Be Determined